Moddable-OpenSource/moddable/documentation/devices/moddable-four.md

 <a id="components"></a>
 ### Components

 The two main components of Moddable Four are the nRF52840 module and mirror display.
-The nRF52840 module includes a Wi-Fi/BLE antenna, 1 MB Flash, and 256 KB RAM.
+The nRF52840 module includes a BLE antenna, 1 MB Flash, and 256 KB RAM.
 The Sharp mirror display is a 128x128 black and white display that uses the [`ls013b4dn04` display driver](../drivers/ls013b4dn04/ls013b4dn04.md).

 It also includes an integrated LIS3DH accelerometer, jog dial, and CR2032 battery connector.